Trading-Journal/trading-journal-authentication/README.md

 ## Pending

-* Interface for Application User/Application User Repository (and other Entities if needed)
-  * This should allow user storage to be in another DB then MongoDB
+* Role/Authorities
-* Roles Interface, can be Static or a Entity
+  * Roles Interface, can be Static or an Entity
+  * Create an Enum with basic Roles (USER and ADMIN) with Category enum as well
+    * If Static, just relly on Enum
+    * If Entity, save all enums in db on startup
+* Add name and metrics for all Mono/Flux
 * Secure token better
+  * Rename JWT Properties to something meaningful and generic
   * Change some constant values to configuration
-  * Add more validations to token valid such issuer, audience, etc.
 * Change password
 * Email verification
 * Admin on start up